anujriyer/pageFetchFB/README.md

  - RestFB jar file
  - your DB's jdbc jar file (in my case, postgreSQL)

-Edit 'product' string to the facebook page name - e.g. for coca cola edit to "cocacola\posts"
+Edit 'product' string to the facebook page name - e.g. for coca cola edit to "cocacola"